ahaldane/Mi3-GPU/README.md

 An example PBS script showing a typical set of arguments for inverse ising inference is in the file `example_pbs.sh`, which will fit the bivariate marginals from the file `example_bimarg_pc.npy`, computed from an HIV dataset for sequences of length length 93 with 4 residue types.
 The log file will contain many details about how the program is running.
 The script attempts to deduce some arguments from other supplied arguments (eg the sequence length L can be deduced from any supplied sequence file).

-The `seqmodel` argument deserves more detail: If set to the string 'logscore' it will initialize the coupling values accorging to the uncorrelated (logscore) model and generate corresponding initial sequences.
+The `seqmodel` argument needs more detail: If set to the string 'independent' it will initialize the coupling values accorging to the uncorrelated (logscore) model and generate corresponding initial sequences.
 It may also be set to a directory name corresponding to a directory containing the output of a previous run from which it will load the couplings and sequences.

 Helper scripts are also included: `changeGauge.py` transforms the Potts parameters between different gauges, and `pseudocount.py` adds different forms of pseudocount to the bivariate marginals.

+Most testing has been done on Nvidia graphics cards.
+It is confirmed to run on systems with:
+ * 2x Nvidia Tesla K80
+ * 2x Nvidia Tesla P100
+ * 1x Nvidia GTX 580
+ * 4x Nvidia GTX Titan X (fastest tested)